 Will I need occupational or physical therapy after my orthopedic surgery?

 The return of good function following hand and upper extremity injuries, crippling arthritis, or during the postoperative recovery is very possible and will occur in due time with careful occupational or physical therapy, the appropriate exercises, and splinting.
 Occupational and physical therapy will get you through the rough periods of the postoperative process.
 If you want a good result, it can be yours; but experience has shown that it is very difficult to achieve this alone and that your function will improve significantly faster with therapy.

 Where do your surgeons perform surgery?

-All seven orthopedic surgeons at Hand to Shoulder Center of Wisconsin perform surgery at Woodland Surgery Center located adjacent to the Appleton clinic.
+All nine orthopedic surgeons at Hand to Shoulder Center of Wisconsin perform surgery at Woodland Surgery Center located adjacent to the Appleton clinic.
 The outpatient surgery center offers a convenient and cost-effect alternative from a hospital admission.

 In addition, Drs.
 Toivonen, Cherney, Lumsden, Olvey, Cullen, Van Zeeland, Butler, Hennigan and Hildahl have surgical privileges at the three Fox Cities hospitals (ThedaCare Regional Medical Center-Neenah, ThedaCare Regional Medical Center-Appleton, and St. Elizabeth Hospital).
 Surgical privileges are defined as having the accessibility to perform procedures and surgeries, order labs and treatment, along with the ability to admit patients to the hospital at these locations.